arez/arez/README.md

     - Online. i.e. Reflecting `window.navigator.onLine` and listening for change via `window.addEventListener("offline", ...)` and `window.addEventListener("online", ...)`

+    - URL Location.
+Have state for proposed location, actual location and target location and listen to hash changes.
+Listen to changes based on window object.
+If "proposed" matches the "target" then proposed succeeds.
+Target is set when code wants to initiate changes.

 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the